 So it's time to step up your rap career and start recording.
 Whether you're the rapper or the producer, a quality microphone is essential for recording quality vocals.
 Rapping vocals are particularly percussive (compared to singing, for example) and so we may tailor our microphone specifically to rapping.

-- Neumann TLM 102: My number one recommended mic for recording rap vocals in a studio is the famous Neumann TLM 102 (link to check the price on Amazon).
+- Neumann TLM 102: My number one recommended mic for recording rap vocals in a studio is the famous Neumann TLM 102.
 This microphone has the warm characteristics that suit vocals so well and excellent transparency to make the rap vocals legible.

-- Rode NT1-A: My budget recommendation is the Rode NT1-A (link to check the price on Amazon).
-I love this microphone on all vocals and it isn’t too expensive to get started with recording rap.
+- Rode NT1-A: My budget recommendation is the Rode NT1-A. I love this microphone on all vocals and it isn't too expensive to get started with recording rap.
 The Rode captures percussive rap vocals accurately while offering a nice boost to really make the vocals pop.

 Because vocals are such a vital part on (non-instrumental) hip-hop, it's critical we capture a clean vocal performance in our recordings.
 The microphone you choose is essential in capturing the rapping and shouldn't be overlooked in any studio environment (both professional and project).